-96

 97

 98

 99

 100

 101

 102

 103

 104

 105

 106

 107

-108109

-110

-111

-112

-113
+108

+109

 ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-- 91 3.
-Where courts remand but do not vacate an agency action, they should explain 92 the basis for their remedial choice.

-- 93 4.
-In determining whether the remedy of remand without vacation is appropriate, 94 courts should consider equitable factors, including whether:

-- (a) the deficiencies in the agency's rule or order are not severe, and hence correction is possible on remand;

-- (b) the consequences of vacation would be disruptive; or

-- (c) the interests of the prevailing parties who were subject to the agency's error(s) would not be harmed by vacation.

-- 5. When a court has decided to remand an agency action, it should consider asking the parties for their views in light of its ruling on the appropriate remedywhether or not to vacate the agency action at issue in the case, pending further agency action in light of its ruling.
+- 94 5.
+When a court has decided to remand an agency action, it should consider asking 95 the parties for their views on the appropriate remedy in light of its ruling.

-Comment [A10]: Allison Zieve

-6. On review of agency action, reviewing courts should identify in their judicial opinions or orders whether or not they are vacating a remanded agency action.
+- 6. On review of agency action, reviewing courts should identify in their judicial opinions whether or not they are vacating a remanded agency action.

 Recommendations to Agencies

 - 7. Agencies should specifically identify or post judicial decisions vacating or remanding without vacation agency rules or orders in any applicable public docket, and, if appropriate, on the agency website.
 When a court remands but does not vacate an agency's rule or order, the agency should include a statement explicitly advising that the rule or order has not been vacated and is still in effect despite the remand.

 - 8. When a regulation has been vacated, the promulgating agency should contact the Office of the Federal Register and issue a rule removing the vacated regulation from the Code of Federal Regulations.

-DRAFT Nov.
-58, 2013

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - 9.
-Agencies should provide information in the Unified Agenda of Federal Regulatory and Deregulatory Actions regarding their plans with respect to rules that are remanded without vacation. - 117 10.
-In responding to a judicial remand without vacation of an agency action, 118 agencies should identify the initial agency action as well as the remanding judicial opinion.
+- 9. Agencies should provide information in the Unified Agenda of Federal Regulatory and Deregulatory Actions regarding their plans with respect to rules that are remanded without vacation.

+- 10. In responding to a judicial remand without vacation of an agency action, 111 agencies should identify the initial agency action as well as the remanding judicial opinion.